More Than Machines: Engineering, Entrepreneurship, and "The Hardest Fun You'll Ever Have"

 A Proven Legacy of Excellence

 We aren't just building robots; we're building highly competitive, world-class teams.
-In the 2025-2026 season, our FTC team battled their way to the State Championship, and one of our FLL teams was invited to the FIRST® World Championship!
+In the 2025-2026 season, our FTC team battled their way to the State Championship, and one of our FLL teams won the Challenge Solution award at the FIRST® World Championship!

 A Brand New Challenge Every Year

 One of the biggest draws to the FIRST® program is that the problems haven't already been solved.
 Each season, FIRST® releases a completely new, globally unified game and theme.
-Our teams aren't just recycling previous years' work or following a predetermined instruction manual; they are starting from scratch to invent novel, innovative solutions to complex problems they've never seen before.
+Our teams aren't just recycling previous years' work or following a predetermined instruction manual; they are starting from scratch to invent novel, innovative solutions to complex problems that haven't been before.

 Dedicated Skill-Building Every Class